 An inventory of debt is made.

 No assets can be distributed to any heirs of the estate until all the expenses of the estate have been addressed.
-Some of the approved expenses include the following:
+Some of the approved costs include the following:

 Heirs

-When all the expenses have been paid and any claims filed against the estate settled, the assets can be distributed to the heirs of the estate.
+Once all expenses have been paid and any claims against the estate settled, the assets can be distributed to the estate’s heirs.
 The executor will ask permission of the court to do so.
-If there was no will, then the administrator will ask permission of the court to distribute assets according to the intestate laws of the state.
-Once the court approves, assets will be liquidated, financial accounts, stocks, and bonds will be transferred, and new deeds drawn up for any real estate that is being transferred.
+If there is no will, the administrator would seek court approval to distribute assets under the state’s intestate laws.
+Once the court approves, assets will be liquidated, financial accounts, stocks, and bonds will be transferred, and new deeds will be drawn up for any real estate being transferred.

-This process is done in both the state the decedent lived in and any other states where ancillary probate is taking place because of assets owned there.
+This process is conducted in both the state where the decedent lived and any other states where ancillary probate is taking place due to assets owned there.
 If you have questions and need assistance with your loved one’s estate, contact Theus Law Offices to schedule a consultation with a dedicated Lafayette, LA ancillary probate lawyer.